-Phone-Free Schools: Texas’ Statewide Cellphone Ban Unveiled
+Phone-Free Schools: Texas’ Bell-to-Bell Cellphone Policy Takes Effect

 Texas Mandates Phone-Free Classrooms by Fall 2025